MakerBogans/Fourbie/README.md

     * With Extrusion
     * Without extrusion

 Front AB drives without extrusion are untested and not recommended.
 The addition of a front extrusion stabilises the front AB drives.
-The addition of motors on the front of the gantry coult lead to the fron AB drives twisting and could cause problems with your belts.
+The addition of motors on the front of the gantry could lead to the fron AB drives twisting and could cause problems with your belts.
 Extrusion length is 210mm/260mm/310mm for v2.4 250/300/350.
 All idler and pulley stacks use pins rather than bolts.
 As per design all smooth idlers are designed to use bearings, and toothed idlers use toothed idlers.
 There is support in the CAD for Gates genuine and non-genuine idlers.

 The return belts for the AB drives use redoubt belt spacing and therefor are compatible with redoubt XY joints.